krsiakdaniel/movies-old/README.md

 This project and my [study plan](study-plan.md) show what I learnt about JavaScript, TypeScript, React and other things.

+## Project board

+Browse this [project board](https://github.com/krsiakdaniel/movies/projects/1?fullscreen=true) to see what is planned, in progress and done.

 ## 📦 Deployment

 App uses [Netlify](https://app.netlify.com/sites/movies-krsiak/deploys) to build from `master` branch and deploys on each commit.